Q1: Who decides what immunizations children need?

 Q8: Does it overwhelm a child’s immune system to give multiple shots in one visit?

 A: Infants and children are exposed to many germs every day just by playing, eating, and breathing.
 Their immune systems fight those germs, also called antigens, to keep the body healthy.
-The amount of antigens that children fight every day (2,000-6,000) is much more than the antigens in any combination of vaccines on the current schedule (150 for the whole schedule).
+The amount of antigens that children fight every day (2,000-6,000) is much more than the antigens in any combination of vaccines on the current schedule.
 So children’s immune systems are not overwhelmed by vaccines.

 Q9: There are no shots given at 9 months, other than maybe influenza vaccine or catch-up vaccines.
 Could we give some shots at that visit instead of at 6 months or 12 months?